-This old-fashioned classic Macaroni Salad recipe is a texture lover’s dream with a creamy, light mayo-based dressing, al dente pasta, hard-boiled eggs, and crunchy fresh veggies like celery, red pepper, and onion in every bite!
+This old-fashioned Classic Macaroni Salad recipe is a texture lover's dream with a creamy, light mayo-based dressing, al dente pasta, hard-boiled eggs, and crunchy fresh veggies like celery, red pepper, and onion in every bite!
 Perfect for all your summer gatherings from picnics to potlucks!

-Best Macaroni Salad
+- Easy Macaroni Salad Ingredients

 Summer means burgers on the grill, slices of juicy, cold watermelon, and all the barbecue side dishes you can think of!
 Whether it's Memorial Day weekend, the 4th of July, or closing out the summer right with a Labor Day cookout, summer is a time for gathering with friends and enjoying the weather and food!

 Macaroni salad is one of the best recipes to make for cookouts because it goes with pretty much everything!
 There is just something about the cool, tangy flavors of creamy macaroni salad that pairs perfectly with spicy barbecue, grilled meat, and juicy burgers.

 Everybody seems to like their macaroni salad a little bit different, and this recipe is my favorite because it's so easy to customize it to your preferences.
 I love macaroni salad with eggs, but you can always leave them out and add cubed cheddar cheese in their place.

 I know lots of people tend to swing by the deli department at the supermarket to grab tubs of macaroni salad, but making it at home is so much better and you can customize it to your preferences.
 For example, I love my macaroni salad with eggs and extra veggies.
 Plus, it is really a quick and easy recipe to make!

 - Pasta: I love ditalani for macaroni salad, but obviously elbow macaroni noodles are a good choice too.
 Even small shells will work here.